 In cold weather, the ceiling fan blades should rotate in the opposite direction.
 They would be set in counter-clockwise motion, but from the perspective of somebody standing below the fan, the blades would look like they were moving clockwise.
 Instead of trapping the warm air in the area just below the ceiling, the fan would now push it down and make it circulate in the room.
 Keep in mind though that the rotation speed of the blades should be set on low.
 Moving fast, even when rotating counter-clockwise, the blades would still produce a breeze, which would then create a cooling effect.
 Spinning correctly, the ceiling fan blades should not create any noticeable air movement in the room.
 Just like in the summer, utilizing ceiling fans help maximize the use of the general air conditioning system.
 With consistency, this could lower your electricity bill.

 The bottom line is this: if your ceiling fan has a dual-direction capability for summer and winter use, make sure that it is set for the proper season.
 A ceiling fan is great in assisting your HVAC system to cool or heat — just make sure it’s rotating in the right direction.
 Some ceiling fans even come with switches that automatically change the direction of the fan blades’ rotation.
 For better energy conservation while heating or cooling your home, use your ceiling fans wisely!

-If you are interested in cooling your home in the summer or keeping it warmer in the winter, visit either of our Arizona showrooms in Scottsdale or Tempe or browse our online selection of contemporary ceiling fans.
+If you are interested in cooling your home in the summer or keeping it warmer in the winter, visit either of our Arizona showrooms in Scottsdale or browse our online selection of contemporary ceiling fans.